arowM/heterocephalus/README.md

 There are many Haskell template engines today.
 [Shakespeare](http://hackage.haskell.org/package/shakespeare) is great because it checks template variables at compile time.
-Using Shakespeare, it's not possible to for the template file to cause a runtime-error.
+Using Shakespeare, it's not possible for the template file to cause a runtime-error.

 Shakespeare provides its own original ways of writing HTML ([Hamlet](https://hackage.haskell.org/package/shakespeare/docs/Text-Hamlet.html)),